 In addition, the content of this video should not be interpreted as a predictor or guarantee of future financial or clinical outcomes with different patients.
 Clinicians and users must employ correct decision making, undertake proper assessments, education, comply with local regulations and ensure correct use of equipment.

-If you’d like some support in person, you can contact us on 1800 432 103 or arrange for an appointment for a Seating Specialist to visit you, or email us at email@example.com
+If you’d like some support in person, you can contact us on 1300 001 050 or email email@example.com